 Churchie undertook world-leading research into the impact of learning spaces, teaching practice and educational outcomes.
 The School drew on expertise and research within the School as well as university and industry partnerships.

 In 2015, Churchie secured a prestigious Australian Research Council grant to undertake this project, which will have long-lasting and substantial impacts in education across the world.
-The project is one of the largest ever educational focused research projects funded by the Australian Commonwealth Government.
+The project was one of the largest ever educational focused research projects funded by the Australian Commonwealth Government.

 Churchie students are already experiencing the benefits of innovative learning environments, such as the Hayward Midson Creative Precinct, and we welcome you to visit the School

 on Churchie’s research as part of his PhD programme.
-Furthermore, the project enjoys the support of Churchie’s dedicated and inspiring teaching staff.
+Furthermore, the project enjoyed the support of Churchie’s dedicated and inspiring teaching staff.
 Their ability to embrace change, to innovate and to take informed risks has ensured that Churchie continues to lead internationally in education.

 To respond to the learning needs of today’s learners, schools across Australia and New Zealand are investing significantly in building innovative learning environments (ILEs).
 These spaces are multi-modal and rich in technology, with flexible layouts to accommodate socially-oriented, participatory and independent learning.

 Despite the massive ILE infrastructure development, there is a paucity of evidence to inform the alignment of teaching practices.
 It is now clear that new learning modalities demand new teaching methods.
 These require significant changes in approaches to teaching.
 The research team of the Innovative Learning Environment and Teacher Change project is uniquely situated to address this issue.